 Will my child feel anything?

-What happens after the X-ray?
+What happens after the exam?

+Your child will be ready to go home or see the doctor if you have an appointment scheduled.
 The radiologist will provide a report to the doctor who ordered your child’s X-ray.
-The doctor will then discuss the results with you.
+After, your child’s doctor will discuss the results with you.

 Why Choose CHOC?

 - CHOC received the Diagnostic Imaging Center of Excellence® (DICOE) by the American College of Radiology (ACR) for best-quality imaging practices and diagnostic care.

 - CHOC uses only board-certified pediatric radiologists and specially trained pediatric radiology technologists, nurses and child life specialists.

 - All radiology staff undergo age-specific training annually to learn how to work and communicate with children of varying ages.